Investment Strategy and Portfolio Objectives

 - Capital Gains Potential – Peritus primarily focuses on the “secondary” market, where they believe there is less competition and more opportunities for capital gains.

-- Disciplined Investment Process – Peritus’ investment ideas, themes and processes are generated internally.
-These ideas don’t rely on Wall Street sell-side propaganda, which drive market participants to invest in the same large, well-covered names and trends.
+- Disciplined Investment Process – Peritus’ investment ideas, themes and research are generated internally.
+These ideas don’t rely on Wall Street sell-side propaganda, which they believe drive market participants to invest in the same large, well-covered names and trends.
 Peritus undertakes a rigorous credit and valuation analysis, paying particular attention to businesses that provide a product or service they view as “essential,” generate free cash flow, have a manageable capital structure, and/or have hard asset values that are not reflected in the bond pricing.

 - Value Investing – Peritus does not stop with traditional credit analysis, but looks at a complete appraisal of the intrinsic value of each business in which they invest.
 By applying a value-based investing philosophy to the entire capital structure we determine where the best risk/return is, while maintaining a margin of safety.